 Meetings of the Executive Committee may be held at such times and places as it may determine, or as called by the President or any two members.

 A majority shall constitute a quorum, but the affirmative vote of a majority of the whole committee shall be necessary in every case.
-Said committee shall keep written minutes of its proceedings and shall report the same to the next meeting of the Board of Directors.
+The said committee shall keep written minutes of its proceedings and shall report the same to the next meeting of the Board of Directors.

 Subject to the provisions of this section, the committee may fix its own rules of procedure.

-Nominating Committee: At least 30 days before the annual meeting the President shall appoint a nominating committee that shall work with the administrative staff to inform members of any vacancies on the board and to identify and compile nominations for the Council’s Board of Directors.
+Nominating Committee: At least 30 days before the annual meeting, the President shall appoint a nominating committee that shall work with the administrative staff to inform members of any vacancies on the board and to identify and compile nominations for the Council’s Board of Directors.

-Nominations must be of paid members or representatives of members from Regular and/or Sponsoring Memberships.
+Nominnees must bepaid members or representatives of members from Regular and/or Sponsoring Memberships.
 Associated members do not serve on the Board of Directors.

 Nominations will be presented at the Annual meeting of the Memberships for vote and the new Board members will immediately begin their term.